 - Emergency care services

 - Urgent care centers

 - Post-stabilization Care Services

-- Family-planning Services from any MassHealthcontracted Family-planning Services Provider
+- Family-planning Services from any MassHealth-contracted Family-planning Services Provider

 - In-network outpatient Behavioral Health (mental health) counseling

 - Outpatient group psychotherapy

 - Substance use disorder visits

 - Acute Treatment Services Level 3.7

 - Clinical Stabilization Services Level 3.5

-- Structured Outpatient Addiction Treatment

-- Partial Hospitalization Level 2.5

-- For MassHealth-related questions, please call MassHealth Customer Service at 800.841.2900 (TTY: 711), Monday through Friday, from 8 a.m. to 5 p.m.

-- Enhanced Acute Treatment Services/Dual Diagnosis Acute Treatment - Outpatient psychotherapy for substance use treatment
+- o Structured Outpatient Addiction Treatment - Partial Hospitalization Level 2.5 - o Enhanced Acute Treatment Services/Dual Diagnosis Acute Treatment - o Outpatient psychotherapy for substance use treatment

 If you become our Member by changing from another MassHealth plan, and you had already begun treatment (such as ongoing maternity care) with a Provider who does not contract with us, we'll review that treatment and may approve your continued treatment by the same Provider.
-For more information, please see the section "Continuity of Care" on page 9.
+For more information, please see the section "Continuity of Care" on page 10.

-Standard service authorizations
+Standard service Authorizations

-We make standard service authorization decisions as fast as your health condition requires, but no more than 14 calendar days after we get the request.
-You, your Designated Representative, if you identify one, your Provider or we can extend this time frame by an additional 14 calendar days if:
+We make standard service Authorization decisions as fast as your health condition requires, but no more than 14 days after we get the request.
+You, your Designated Representative, if you identify one, your Provider or we can extend this time frame by an additional 14 days if:

-- You, your Designated Representative or your Provider asks for an extension, or - We can show that the extension is in your best interest, we need more information, we believe we'll have the information within 14 calendar days, and we believe the information would lead to approving the request.
+- You, your Designated Representative or your Provider asks for an extension, or - We can show that the extension is in your best interest, we need more information, we believe we'll have the information within 14 days, and we believe the information would lead to approving the request.

-If we decide to extend the 14-calendar-day time frame, we'll send you a letter explaining the reasons for the extension.
+If we decide to extend the 14-day time frame, we'll send you a letter explaining the reasons for the extension.
 We'll also tell you of your right to file a Grievance if you disagree with our decision to take an extension.
 If we don't act within these time frames, you or your Designated Representative may request an Internal Appeal.

-Expedited (fast) service authorizations
+Expedited (fast) service Authorizations

-Your Provider can ask for an expedited (fast) service authorization decision if taking the time for a standard authorization decision could seriously risk your life, your health, or your ability to get, maintain or regain maximum function.
-We make expedited authorization decisions as fast as your health requires, and no more than 72 hours after we get the expedited service request.
-You, your Designated Representative, your Provider or we can extend this time frame by an additional 14 calendar days if:
+Your Provider can ask for an expedited (fast) service Authorization decision if taking the time for a standard Authorization decision could seriously risk your life, your health, or your ability to get, maintain or regain maximum function.
+We make expedited Authorization decisions as fast as your health requires, and no more than 72 hours after we get the expedited service request.
+You, your Designated Representative, your Provider or we can extend this time frame by an additional 14 days if:

-- You, your Designated Representative or your Provider asks for an extension, or - We can show that the extension is in your best interest, we need more information, we believe we'll have the information within 14 calendar days, and we believe the information would lead to approving the request.
+- You, your Designated Representative or your Provider asks for an extension, or - We can show that the extension is in your best interest, we need more information, we believe we'll have the information within 14 days, and we believe the information would lead to approving the request.